 About National Check-in Week

 This event, and the team behind it, were born out of the heart of a social entrepreneur with a mission to reach all children regardless of socio-economic background.
-For more than a decade, this team has worked hand in hand with Principals, teachers, and students to provide tools, resources and support for continuous reporting of students’ emotional wellbeing and a continuing evidence base of what works for school communities.
+For more than 15 years, the team has worked hand in hand with government, school communities, leadership teams, teachers, and students to provide tools, resources and support for continuous reporting of students’ emotional wellbeing and a continuing evidence base of what works.
 After the past two years, it has become evident that we need to do more.
-And thus, “National Check-in Week” was conceived!
+And thus, “National Check-in Week” was conceived.

 What is National Check-in Week?